Altinity/clickhouse-backup/ReadMe.md

 Print list of tables: `curl -s localhost:7171/backup/tables | jq .`, exclude pattern matched tables from `skip_tables` configuration parameters

 - Optional query argument `table` works the same as the `--table=pattern` CLI argument.
-- Optional query argument `remote_backup`works the same as `--remote-backup=name` CLI argument.
+- Optional query argument `remote_backup` works the same as `--remote-backup=name` CLI argument.

 ### GET /backup/tables/all

 Print list of tables: `curl -s localhost:7171/backup/tables/all | jq .`, ignore `skip_tables` configuration parameters.

-- Optional query argument `table` works the same as the `--table value` CLI argument.
+- Optional query argument `table` works the same as the `--table=pattern` CLI argument.
 - Optional query argument `remote_backup`works the same as `--remote-backup=name` CLI argument.

 ### POST /backup/create

 Create new backup: `curl -s localhost:7171/backup/create -X POST | jq .`

-- Optional query argument `table` works the same as the `--table value` CLI argument.
+- Optional string query argument `table` works the same as the `--table=pattern` CLI argument.
-- Optional query argument `partitions` works the same as the `--partitions value` CLI argument.
+- Optional string query argument `partitions` works the same as the `--partitions=value` CLI argument.
-- Optional query argument `name` works the same as specifying a backup name with the CLI.
+- Optional string query argument `name` works the same as specifying a backup name with the CLI.
-- Optional query argument `schema` works the same as the `--schema` CLI argument (backup schema only).
+- Optional boolean query argument `schema` works the same as the `--schema` CLI argument (backup schema only).
-- Optional query argument `rbac` works the same as the `--rbac` CLI argument (backup RBAC).
+- Optional boolean query argument `rbac` works the same as the `--rbac` CLI argument (backup RBAC).
+- Optional boolean query argument `rbac-only` works the same as the `--rbac-only` CLI argument (backup only RBAC).
-- Optional query argument `configs` works the same as the `--configs` CLI argument (backup configs).
+- Optional boolean query argument `configs` works the same as the `--configs` CLI argument (backup configs).
+- Optional boolean query argument `configs-only` works the same as the `--configs-only` CLI argument (backup only configs).
-- Optional query argument `callback` allow pass callback URL which will call with POST with `application/json` with payload `{"status":"error|success","error":"not empty when error happens"}`.
+- Optional string query argument `callback` allow pass callback URL which will call with POST with `application/json` with payload `{"status":"error|success","error":"not empty when error happens"}`.
 - Additional example: `curl -s 'localhost:7171/backup/create?table=default.billing&name=billing_test' -X POST`

 Note: this operation is asynchronous, so the API will return once the operation has started.